renatabiniek/writing-room/README.md

 ### Features to be implemented in the future

-Some features around interactivity and personalisation of the site are left to be implemented in the future due to wither the limited expertise of the developer at this stage or lack of content.
+Some features around interactivity and personalisation of the site are left to be implemented in the future due to either the limited expertise of the developer at this stage or lack of content.

 * add an online booking option to allow the users book events directly via the site
 * expand the events schedule section so that each event has its own description